RustaceansKenya/driver-development-book/README.md

 ### Quick links

-To access the tutorial website, visit : [this link][driver-development-book-website]
+To access the tutorial book, visit : [this link][driver-development-book-website]
-To access the code, visit [this-repo/driver_code][driver-code]
+To access the source-code, visit [this-repo/driver_code][driver-code]
-To access the mdbook source files, visit [this-repo/driver_book/src][driver-book-src]
+To access the mdbook source files, visit [this-repo/driver_book/src][driver-book-src] If you wish to contribute, skim through this : [book][contribution-book]

-You do not need a physical board to go through this tutorial.

 ## Communication